coopernurse/barrister2/docs/RUNTIME_IMPLEMENTATION_GUIDE.md

 **Purpose**: Define IDL-specific type definitions as data structures

 **Contents**:
+- **For static languages** (C#, TypeScript, Java, Go):
+  - Generated classes for all structs (with proper inheritance)
+  - Generated enums for all IDL enums
+  - `ALL_STRUCTS` - Dictionary/map of struct definitions (for runtime validation)
+  - `ALL_ENUMS` - Dictionary/map of enum definitions (for runtime validation)
+  - Imports from runtime library

+- **For dynamic languages** (Python, JavaScript):
   - `ALL_STRUCTS` - Dictionary/map of struct definitions
   - `ALL_ENUMS` - Dictionary/map of enum definitions
   - Imports from runtime library

-**Format**: Type definitions match the format expected by runtime validation functions
+**Format**: Type definitions match the format expected by runtime validation functions.
+Static languages generate both static types (for user code) and dictionary types (for validation).

 **Example structure**:
 ```python